-Cold symptoms typically appear one to two days after exposure.
+Cold symptoms such as stuffy noses typically appear one to two days after exposure.
 And the culprit is likely someone else with a cold who has transmitted the virus via direct contact with your baby, or by coughing or sneezing nearby.
-Nasal congestion and fever is a sure sign your baby has a cold, although some infants will also experience clear, yellow or green-coloured discharge from their noses.
-Other signs that they caught the cold bug include coughing, irritability, trouble sleeping and little interest in eating.
+Nasal congestion and runny nose could be among the first signs that your baby has a cold, although other common symptoms may include coughing or sneezing, irritability, trouble sleeping, and decreased interest in eating.

 Most of the time, your baby will recover from a cold without the need for a doctor’s visit.
 During this time, encourage your baby to take in liquids to avoid dehydration.
-If your child’s nasal congestion is preventing him or her from breathing, drinking or eating properly, you can try clearing the nose with an all-natural saline solution available without a prescription.
-Using a rubber suction bulb to extract mucus before feeding or sleeping should also help, but will likely work better with younger infants who won’t resist its use as much as an older child might.
+If your child’s nasal congestion is giving them trouble with breathing through the nose or with drinking or eating properly, you can try clearing the nose with a naturally source saline solution available without a prescription.
+Using a rubber suction bulb such as a nasal aspirator to extract mucus before feeding or sleeping should also help but will likely work better with younger infants who won’t resist its use as much as an older child might.

-Setting a cold-mist humidifier in your baby’s room can also help clear congestion and will make him or her more comfortable.
+Setting a cold-mist humidifier in your baby’s room can also help clear congestion and will make them more comfortable.
 Be sure to change the water frequently and follow the manufacturer’s instructions for cleaning to prevent mold.
-Taking your baby into the washroom while you run a hot shower is another easy way to help clear his or her air passages so that your baby can get some relief.
+Taking your baby into the washroom while you run a hot shower is another easy way to help clear his or her air passages so that your baby can get some relief from nasal congestion.

 Finally, when your baby recovers, do your best to keep further colds at bay by keeping your infant away from others who are obviously sick.
 Wash children’s hands frequently and teach them how to do it properly themselves when they’re able.
 Also be sure to clean toys and play areas, especially when used by multiple kids.

-In any case, if your baby seems to be getting worse rather than better, or the symptoms seem more flu- than cold-like right off the bat, seek advice from your healthcare provider to get your baby on track to feeling better.
+In any case, if your baby seems to be getting worse rather than better, or the symptoms seem more flu- than cold-like from the beginning, seek advice from your healthcare provider.